-Council may also opt to phase-in the DCs.
-As reiterated in past staff reports, it is worth noting that section 26.2 of the DCA mandates an indirect deferral by freezing DCs at the time of site plan application or zoning by-law application submission.
+Furthermore, Council has the authority to implement the maximum allowable calculated rates, or a DC lower than the maximum allowable rates.
+Council may also opt to phase-in the DCs up to five years (the life of the by-law).
+It is worth noting that section 26.2 of the DCA mandates an indirect deferral by freezing DCs at the time of site plan application of zoning by-law application submission.
 The DCA also allows municipalities to charge interest on DCs that are payable in instalments or where the amount has been frozen for two years from a zoning amendment, site plan application, or deferral.
+A deferral will yield larger cash flow discrepancies when completing a growth-related project, which would likely require interim debt and therefore contribute to the Township's overall annual repayment limit as regulated by the province.

-Lastly and contrary to the draft by-law, Council may elect to further exempt certain development classes from DCs (i.e., industrial).
+Lastly, Council has the authority to fully exempt certain development classes from DCs (i.e., industrial).
 Discretionary exemptions are considered foregone DC revenue and therefore cannot be recovered from other DC service categories.
-The draft by-law incorporates the requirement for partial industrial exemption as legislated in the DCA.